First Night Raleigh: A Guide to Downtown Raleigh's Massive New Year's Eve Celebration

 Party hard until the big acorn drops

 Raleigh's "go big or go home" attitude means there's no cliché crystal ball drop at midnight.
 Instead, a giant copper acorn—10 feet tall, eight feet in diameter and weighing more than 1,250 pounds—falls from the sky to celebrate in a way that only the City of Oaks can pull off.
 The Raleigh Acorn, built by artist David Benson in 1992 to celebrate Raleigh's bicentennial anniversary, is one of the most recognizable landmarks in the area and currently sits on the lawn outside of the Duke Energy Center for the Performing Arts.
-City Plaza, where the Acorn drops, is free and open to the public—no passes required (but you'll want to get there early!).
+Local tip: The area where the Acorn drops—at the corner of Davie St. and Fayetteville St.—is free and open to the public.
+No passes required (but you'll want to get there early!).

-Resolutions and Acorn Drop photos by Sandra Davidson; all photos courtesy of First Night Raleigh
+Header photo by Sandra Davidson, courtesy of First Night Raleigh